Excellent service. Thank you all. Really glad I chose you to handle my case.

-When toxics in the blood prevent oxygen getting through to the brain.
+When toxins in the blood prevent oxygen getting through to the brain.

 Hypoxic Injury occurs when some of the brain cells die through lack of oxygen.

-Other instances where a non-traumatic brain injury has resulted includes meningitis, (meningeal swelling); Metabolic disorders; Aneurysms; Diabetic comas; Drug abuse; near-drowning experiences.
+Other instances where a non-traumatic brain injury has resulted includes meningitis, (meningeal swelling), metabolic disorders, aneurysms, diabetic comas, drug abuse and near-drowning experiences.